nuinvtnu/LBiPlantUbi/README.md

-# LbiPlantUbi
+# LBiPlantUbi

-LbiPlantUbi: A Hybrid Deep Learning and Natural Language Processing Model for Plant Ubiquitination Site Prediction.
+LBiPlantUbi: A Hybrid Deep Learning and Natural Language Processing Model for Plant Ubiquitination Site Prediction.
 The model automatically learns features directly from raw protein sequences and integrates prediction into a single deep learning architecture.
 # Requirement
 	- Keras
 	- Numpy